-I suppose I could use the excuse of having been born blonde though that’s not much of one since I haven’t been blonde in 20 years.
-So I won’t.
+I suppose I could use the excuse of having been born blonde though it’s not much of an excuse since I haven’t been a natural blonde for 20 years.

-I pulled in carefully.
-I felt my tires move onto the…tire-holding…clamp.
-The light was still green so I thought I wasn’t seated properly.
+I pull in carefully.
+I feel my tires move onto the…tire-holding…clamp-thingy.
+The light was still green so I think I must not be seated properly.
 It’s happened before.
 An improperly seated-seat can cause trouble you wish you hadn’t signed up for.
-So, I moved up.
-Just a little to where I was comfortable.
+So, I move up, just a little, to where I’m feeling comfortable.

-Finally, it stopped, little trickles of water dripping out of it, spent.
-The light turned green and the sign told me, quite unforgivingly, to move forward to the air dryer.
-I sat under the dryer for about 15 seconds before I realized how stupid it was to dry an already dry and still dirty car.
+It finally stops, little spurts of water dripping out of it spent.
+A light turns green, a violent siren blares, and the sign is telling me, quite unforgivingly, to move forward into the air dryer.
+Which I sheepishly do.
+Confused, I sit under the dryer for about 15 seconds before I realized how stupid it is to dry an already dry yet still dirty car.

 I know it’s been said that women are terrible drivers.
-I’ve always thought of myself as the exception, but after paying ten dollars to watch sprinklers wash the inside of a garage while I watched helplessly makes me think: I’m more of the rule.
+I’ve always thought of myself as the exception, but after paying ten dollars to watch sprinklers wash the inside of a garage while I sat, dry and helpless, makes me think: I’m more of the rule.

 I write awkward tales.
 Mostly funny.
 Usually true.
 Often truthfully funny.